New Computational Techniques for a Faster Variation of BM3D Image Denoising: New Global Volume Hard Thresholding

 where $TV$ is a 3D total variation norm.

 Finally this estimate is further improved by translating the image several times, repeating the whole procedure each time, and averaging all of the results.
-To describe this formally, we denote the entire image denoising procedure just described by an operator $\varphi$, so that
+To describe this formally, we denote the entire image denoising procedure just described by a nonlinear operator $\varphi$, so that

 Then the final denoised estimate is given by

 where in practice we have typically used $H=3$ and $h = 0 , N/4, \text{ and } N/2$.